-The different types of chocolate available in stores contain varying levels of cocoa fat, cocoa solids, milk powder and sugar.
-Adjusting the ratios of these ingredients can produce any type of chocolate, from the super intense 100% cocoa down to sweet, milky white chocolate.
+Each variety of chocolate contains varying levels of cocoa fat, cocoa solids, milk powder, and sugar.
+Adjusting the ratios of these ingredients can produce any kind of chocolate, from the super intense 100% cocoa down to sweet, milky white chocolate.

 Cocoa Mass: 100%.
 Sugar: 0%.
 Milk Powder: 0%.

-Uses: Smoothies, truffles, stews, pot roasts, or eaten on its own.
+Uses: Truffles, stews, pot roasts, or eaten on its own.

 Cocoa Mass: 35-99%.
 Sugar: 1-65%.
 Milk Powder: <12%.

-Sugar is added to dark chocolate to take that bitter edge off.
-If you enjoy an intense flavored dark chocolate then choose a bar with a higher ratio of cocoa solids.
+Sugar is added to dark chocolate to reduce the bitter taste.
+If you enjoy intensely flavored dark chocolate, then choose a bar with a higher ratio of cocoa solids.

 Uses: Brownies, mousses, cakes, cookies, ganache.